The House Sparrows: Nesting Habits, Diet, and Mating Behaviors

 Their nesting, feeding, and mating habits can be observed easily due to their long multiple breeding seasons.

-The mating habits or courtship behavior of the House Sparrow can begin as early as January and continue through July.
+The courtship behaviors of the House Sparrow can begin as early as January and continue through July.

 The males claim their nest sites and defend the immediate territory around the nest.
 There is no defined area outside the House Sparrow nest that the bird defends.